-The Consumer Guarantees Act 1993 (CGA), which was amended by the Consumer Guarantees Amendment Act 2013, includes new guarantees relating to delivery and the supply of electricity and gas.
-It also has new obligations and restrictions relating to:

-- a contracting out of the CGA;

-- b collateral credit agreements; and

-- c indemnification of gas and electricity retailers.
+The Consumer Guarantees Act 1993 (CGA), which was amended by the Consumer Guarantees Amendment Act 2013, includes new guarantees relating to the delivery and supply of electricity and gas.
+It also has new obligations and restrictions relating to contracting out of the CGA, collateral credit agreements, and indemnification of gas and electricity retailers.